cindygraffin-pro/cloud-practitionner/readme.md

 - Design principles:
   - test recovery procedures
   - auto recover from failure
-  - scale horizontally to increase aggregare system availability
+  - scale horizontally to increase aggregate system availability
   - stop guessing capacity
   - manage change in automation
 - Services:
   - foundations: IAM, VPC, Service Limits (= service Quotas), Trusted Advisor
   - change management: Auto Scalling, CW, CT, Config
   - Failure management: Backups, CF, S3, S3 Glacier, Route 53

+**Service Quotes (= Service Limits):** Service Quotas enables you to view and manage your quotas for AWS services from a central location.
+Quotas, also referred to as limits in AWS, are the maximum values for the resources, actions, and items in your AWS account.
+Each AWS service defines its quotas and establishes default values for those quotas.

 **4. Performance Efficiency**
 - Includes the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve